 - Part 4: Brief conclusion.
 Summarize your goals and how you look forward to your next adventures in life at the school of your choice.

 Be honest (if you don’t know what you want to do)

 Even if you do not have a concrete plan regarding your future career or major, you can still elaborate on what you hope to achieve in college.
 Explain what measures you would take to explore and narrow down your major and potential career paths.
 Most importantly, explain how this particular college would be instrumental in helping you make one of the most important decisions of your life.

 For additional tips on how to draft your college admissions essays, please feel free to check out our other articles!

-And before you send out your Common App Essay to your dream schools, be sure to receive professional essay editing from Wordvice, one of the top editing and proofreading services in the business.
-Our editors will not only proofread for grammar, punctuation, and spelling, but will apply style revisions to make your writing stronger and more compelling.
+And before you send out your Common App Essay to your dream schools, be sure to receive essay editing services from Wordvice, one of the top editing and proofreading services in the business.
+Our editors will not only proofread for grammar, punctuation, and spelling but will apply style revisions to make your writing stronger and more compelling.

 We hope the above advice gives you a better understanding of how to approach one of the most common supplemental admissions essay topics.
 If you have any questions, please feel free to comment below or contact us at email@example.com.